Johan Poggenpoel, Co-Founder.

 The first diamond is a single colour higher than the second, and this results in a R14 600 higher asking price.

 That’s the price you pay for a higher colour, right?

-Unfortunately, not necessarily.
 There are no set industry standards to which a diamond should be graded.
-If you have the same diamond graded by 10 laboratories, I promise you the chances of getting ten identical reports is 0%.
-Yet, the impact on pricing is massive.
+If you have the same diamond graded by ten laboratories, I promise you the chances of getting ten identical (cut, colour, clarity) reports are nil.

 The Gemological Institute of America (GIA) is by far the best, most consistent, honest and accurate laboratory in the world.
 That’s why it’s seen as the gold standard.

 You probably don’t have any experience in diamond grading and can’t compare a diamond to a certificate to gauge its accuracy.
-You’ll probably blindly trust the professional looking grading report that a jeweller presents.
+You’ll probably blindly trust the professional-looking grading report that a jeweller presents.

-We don’t work in 9k gold or silver, we won’t set cubics (fake diamonds), we don’t do after hour house-visits and we charge VAT on every transaction etc.
+We don’t work in 9k gold or silver, we won’t set cubics, we don’t do after hour house-visits, and we charge VAT.

-Price can’t be ignored, but the importance of trust and a jeweller’s reputation can’t be overstated.
+The price can’t be ignored, but the importance of trust and a jeweller’s reputation can’t be overstated.

 Trust and Reputation

 The absolute best way to ensure your engagement ring order runs smoothly is to pick a jeweller with a great reputation.